matomo-org/developer-documentation/docs/4.x/translations.md

 1. **Reuse!** If a core plugin contains a translation you can use, use that instead.
 If there's a translation you want to use but can't because it's in the wrong case, don't use functions like `lcfirst` and `ucfirst` as it won't work in all languages and rather create a new translation key.
 2. **Use numbered placeholders** if more than one is required in your text.
 3. Simple HTML (`<br>,<i>,<strong>`) can be in the translation key.
 Other HTML where elements have attributed these should not be in the translation.
 Use placeholders like `%1$s` instead and pass the HTML as arguments when you translate.
+4. Consider adding a new translation string rather than modifying an existing one.
+If changing an existing translation string in English remember that it takes a while for the other languages to be updated through Weblate.
+This means the existing translations of the English string will remain until they are updated and merged from Weblate.
+This also causes problems if you are adding or removing placeholders as the translations can then have the wrong number of placeholders.

 Using numbered placeholders, such as `%1$s`, `%2$s`, etc. instead of `%s` makes it possible for translators to switch the order.
 That might be necessary to translate it to certain languages properly.